tjertmkr/setanglais.js/README.md

-# setanglais.js
+# word-format-converterc
-This repository is currently under development.
+This library is used to change words beautifully.

 # Samples
 ```ts